mitodl/micromasters/README.md

     docker-compose run watch npm test /path/to/test.js
     # Run the JS linter
     docker-compose run watch npm run-script lint

-You can also run JS type-checking using [flow](https://flowtype.org), but this will *not* work if you run it in the Docker container (if you are not running Linux as your host operating system).
-Instead, run it on your host OS:

     # Run JS type-checking
+    docker-compose run watch npm run-script flow

+Note that running [`flow`](https://flowtype.org) may not work properly if your host machine isn't running Linux.
+If you are using a Mac, you'll need to run `flow` on your host machine, like this:

+    npm install
     npm run-script flow